ravindra1307/chatbot/data/nlu.md

 ## intent: company_job_time
 - Is it day shift or night shift ?
 - what is the timing of job
-- how long should i work everydaya
+- how long should i work everyday
 - is it day shift or night shift
 - What's the timings of job
 - How long should I work everyday
 - Is it day shift or night shift ?
 - what is the timing of job
+- timing of job
+- job timing
+- what is job timing
+- how long should i have to work everyday
-- how long should i work everydaya
+- how long should i work everyday
 - is it day shift or night shift

 ## intent: interview_success